The myth of the drunken Indian has been retired in favour of the legend of the crooked band council.

 But consider a different photo, also captured during the Oka Crisis, one that doesn’t have a title.
 Maybe it should.
 “Media Circus.”

-It is equally telling, about how media actively shape perceptions about confrontation and conflict between Canada and Aboriginal peoples.
+It is equally telling, about how media actively shape perceptions about confrontation and conflict between Canada and Indigenous Peoples.

-Why does direct action by Aboriginal groups (such as marches, blockades, or occupations) receive disproportionate attention from news media?
+Why does direct action by Indigenous groups (such as marches, blockades, or occupations) receive disproportionate attention from news media?
 Yes, protests often meet the test of whether a story is “newsworthy,” because they’re unusual, dramatic, or involve conflict.
-Yes, aboriginal activists, who understand the media’s hunger for drama, also play a role by tailoring protests in ways that guarantee prominent headlines and lead stories.
+Yes, Indigenous activists, who understand the media’s hunger for drama, also play a role by tailoring protests in ways that guarantee prominent headlines and lead stories.

-But, does today’s front-page news of some traffic disruption in the name of Aboriginal land rights actually have it’s roots in a much older narrative – of violent and “uncivilized” Indians who represent a threat to “progress” in Canada?
-Are attitudes of distrust and fear underlying our decisions to dispatch a crew to the latest Aboriginal blockade?
-Is there no iconic photo of reconcilation, because no one from the newsrooms believes harmony between aboriginal peoples and settlers is “newsworthy”?
+But, does today’s front-page news of some traffic disruption in the name of Indigenous land rights actually have it’s roots in a much older narrative – of violent and “uncivilized” Indians who represent a threat to “progress” in Canada?
+Are attitudes of distrust and fear underlying our decisions to dispatch a crew to the latest Indigenous blockade?
+Is there no iconic photo of reconcilation, because no one from the newsrooms believes harmony between Indigenous Peoples and settlers is “newsworthy”?

 2. Beat your Drum.